microsoft/ts-parsec/doc/parsec/lrec_sc.md

     );
 ```

-If I could replace it by `list_sc`, the adding function could be much simpler:
+If we could replace it by `list_sc`, the adding function could be much simpler:

 ```typescript
 const parser2 =